 Carphone Warehouse considers closing its stores in Ireland

-Retailer recently lost Vodafone as a partner and is currently in discussions with Eir
+Retailer recently lost Vodafone as a partner and has been in discussions with Eir

-Carphone Warehouse on Grafton Street, Dubin.
-Photograph: Dara Mac Dónaill/The Irish Times
+Carphone Warehouse on Grafton Street, Dublin.
+The retailer has more than 80 stores in the Republic.
+File photograph: Dara Mac Dónaill

 Carphone Warehouse is considering closing its chain of more than 80 stores in the Republic with a decision expected in a matter of weeks, The Irish Times has learned.